rishiady/continuous-intelligence-workshop/README.md

 In order to run this workshop, you will need:

 * A valid Github account
-* A working Docker setup (if running on Windows, make sure to use Linux containers)
+* A working Docker setup (if running on Linux, make sure to use Linux containers)

 ## Workshop Instructions